-House GOP opens another investigation of Afghanistan withdrawal
+GOP opens another investigation of Afghanistan withdrawal

 In a statement, the State Department said that while it does not comment on congressional correspondence, the agency is committed to working with congressional committees.

 “As of November 2022, the Department has provided more than 150 briefings to bipartisan Members and staff on Afghanistan policy since the withdrawal of U.S. forces from Afghanistan,” the statement continued.
+The White House did not immediately respond to a request for comment.

-The letters Friday come nearly one month after Rep. Mike McCaul, the chairman of the House Foreign Affairs Committee, launched his own investigation into the deadly withdrawal, requesting documents from Secretary of State Antony Blinken.
+The letters Friday come nearly one month after Rep. Mike McCaul, the chairman of the House Foreign Affairs Committee, opened his own investigation into the deadly withdrawal, requesting documents from Secretary of State Antony Blinken.

 McCaul’s letter outlined a request for all communications around the lead-up to pulling U.S. troops out of Afghanistan.
-He also made it clear in his outreach that his committee, which has jurisdiction over the matter, plans to also investigate the after-effects of the withdrawal, including on the hundreds of thousands of Afghan allies left behind.
+He also made it clear that his committee, which has jurisdiction over the matter, also plans to investigate the after-effects of the withdrawal, including on the hundreds of thousands of Afghan allies left behind.

 The Trump administration agreed late in its term to withdraw U.S. forces from Afghanistan in May 2021, with the former president saying in 2020, “Now it’s time for somebody else to do that work.”
 But Republicans are intent on reminding Americans that it was Biden who was in charge when the Taliban took over.